Coastal Interior Design Ideas

 Beach-inspired serenity.
 Soft blues, sandy neutrals, driftwood accents.

 Coastal design captures the feeling of being near the ocean without resorting to seashell collections and anchor motifs.
 The best coastal rooms use the same palette as the shoreline — pale blues, sandy beiges, driftwood grays, crisp whites — and let light flood in through sheer curtains or bare windows.
 Materials are weathered and natural: whitewashed wood, sisal rugs, linen upholstery, woven rattan.
 The mood is relaxed, unhurried, breezy.
 This style works especially well in rooms with good natural light and in warm climates, but you can pull it off anywhere by nailing the color palette and keeping things light.
 The key is restraint: pick one or two blue-gray tones, one wood tone, and white.
 Skip the themed decor.
 You're designing a room that feels like the coast, not a room that looks like a souvenir shop.
+Coastal design works in any climate — the mood comes from color and texture, not geography.

 Coastal design in every room